 OxyWhey is designed for health-conscious active individuals engaged in regular exercise who want a tasty protein shake to support muscle growth and/or fat loss.
-Categories as a fat loss protein, OxyWhey can be usedeither alone (with water) as a low-calorie snack pre or post exercise or mixed with berries/fruit/greens/seeds/milk for a higher calorie post workout recovery meal.
+Categories as a fat loss protein, OxyWhey can be used either alone (with water) as a low-calorie snack pre or post-exercise or mixed with berries/fruit/greens/seeds/milk for a higher calorie post workout recovery meal.

 OxyWhey is particularly useful for active individuals trying to lose weight on a calorie-controlled diet.
-Maintaining protein intake while reducing calories from carbohydrate is an effective way to preserve muscle while attempting to lose weight.
+Maintaining protein intake while reducing calories from carbohydrates is an effective way to preserve muscle while attempting to lose weight.

 OxyWhey is also an excellent everyday protein supplement for the average individual who might simply be looking for a change.
 One of its best assets is its rich creamy taste and texture.
-And with its mix of dairy proteins, OxyWhey offers quick acting whey for recovery together with slower absorbing casein to fuel muscle over several hours.
+And with its mix of dairy proteins, OxyWhey offers quick-acting whey for recovery together with slower absorbing casein to fuel muscle over several hours.

 OxyWhey Ingredients & Dosage

 The protein blend in OxyWhey consists of whey protein isolate (WPI), whey concentrate and micellar casein.
-On top of this are a range of fat loss ingredients such as MCT oil, green tea extract, chromium picolinate, and grape seed extract.
+On top of this is a range of fat loss ingredients such as MCT oil, green tea extract, chromium picolinate, and grape seed extract.
 There are also some added amino acids including taurine, tyrosine, and leucine.
 EHPLabs also included digestive enzymes to assist with protein breakdown and absorption.

 Each 31g serve provides a modest 120 calories, with a macronutrient breakdown of: